ashwin-pc/Portfolio/Readme.md

 ## How to Use

+First Install all dependencies using `npm install` and globally  install gulp using `npm install -g gulp-cli` if not already installed

 ### 1. Web Section

 Googles `Firebase` was used for storing website metadata and preview images.
 Preview images were generated using screen capture  `Shift + Cmd + 4`  and photoshops `Scripts > Image Processor` function.